erossini/EasyMarkdownEditor/README.md

             title: "Custom Button",
             attributes: { // for custom attributes
                 id: "custom-id",
-                "data-value": "custom value" // HTML5 data-* attributes need to be enclosed in quotation marks ("") because of the dash (-) in its name.
+                // HTML5 data-* attributes need to be enclosed in quotation marks ("")
+                // because of the dash (-) in its name.
+                "data-value": "custom value"
             }
         },
         "|" // Separator